valdas-k/elementor-vector-map-widget/README.md

 Vector map svg is used from freepik.com, you can find it [here](https://www.freepik.com/free-vector/map-europe-with-colors-flat-style_2090768.htm).

+The plugin was tested and developed using *Hello Elementor* theme.

 # Installation

-To use this widget in Elementor, first download the project folder and paste it into *wp-content/plugins* directory.
+To use this widget in Elementor, download the project folder and paste it into *wp-content/plugins* directory.
 Then simply activate the plugin in Wordpress.

 # Licence